KhalilJDamouni/ESC180/README.md

 Lab4: Used an n-gram model to general an original text, by parsing and organizing passed txt files.

-Lab5: implementation of a binary search tree that stores URLs.
+Lab5: Implementation of a binary search tree that stores URLs.